mozilla/nunjucks/docs/templating.md

 ### random

 Select a random value from an array.
-This will change everytime the page is refreshed.
+(This will change everytime the page is refreshed).

 **Input**